Courses, Enrollment, Grading, Policies and Procedures:

 Posting Your Syllabus:

-- One week before Shopping Period, the College Dean’s office sends out a reminder email to post your syllabus on Canvas / Yale Course Search, AND to publish your Canvas course.
+- One week before Course Selection Period, the College Dean’s office sends out a reminder email to post your syllabus on Canvas / Yale Course Search, AND to publish your Canvas course.
 Without publishing your course, your students will not be able to see your syllabus, which can lead to low enrollments.

 - Feel free to browse sample syllabus language for policies regarding disability, inclusivity, electronic policies, and academic honesty.